Cry-Tokyo/Cloudflare-DYNDNS/README.md

 ```
 ## Deployment

-You can use whatever job schedular you choose, just make sure you dont overabuse the Cloudflare's api or you may be ratelimited, once a day is more then enough time between Ip leases.
+You can use whatever job schedular you choose, just make sure you dont over abuse Cloudflare's api or you may be ratelimited, once a day is more then enough time between Ip leases.
 ### systemd/timers
 What ever user creates and enables this systemd timer, the script will run with that user's privileges so run these commands with root or a user with the least amount of privliges.